Anna Katz’ pregnancy was blissfully uneventful; "I loved being pregnant; it was the best thing in the whole world. I felt fantastic,” recalls Anna.

-But right after her daughter Skye was born in Montreal, Anna was totally blindsided by overwhelming anxiety, fear and doubt.
+But right after her daughter Skye was born, Anna was totally blindsided by overwhelming anxiety, fear and doubt.

 “Every time I would see her or try to feed her, I’d start panicking and feel nauseous; I could barely breathe,” says Anna.
 “They actually kept me in the hospital an extra day because they didn’t feel good about sending me home with her.
 That last night in the hospital, they put Skye in the nursery so I could get a decent night’s sleep, but I couldn’t sleep.
 My whole body was shaking inside.”

 Once at home, Anna’s anxiety worsened.
 Over the next three weeks, she couldn’t sleep, eat or function properly.